vanilla-willa/travel-bot/readme.md

 See compatible python runtimes: https://devcenter.heroku.com/articles/python-support#supported-runtimes At the time of writing, Heroku deployment with Python only allowed python-3.7.4, python-3.6.9, python-2.7.16.
 Current webhook requirement uses wsgiref==0.1.2, which is not compatible with python3.
+See https://github.com/skoczen/will/issues/148
 Update runtime.txt to the latest python2 support: `python-2.7.16`.

-Creating Heroku remotes: https://devcenter.heroku.com/articles/git To create a new Heroku app
-Run `heroku create`
+Creating Heroku remotes: https://devcenter.heroku.com/articles/git To create a new Heroku app (assigns a randomized name) Run `heroku create`
-Check remote Heroku repositories were set: `git remote -v`
+Check remote Heroku repositories were set: `git remote -v` Go to Heroku Dashboard and update the name to something that makes more sense:
+Then run:
+`git remote rm heroku
+heroku git:remote -a newname`

 To add local repository to existing Heroku app:
 `heroku git:remote -a floating-taiga-21700`